Dick Clark: Illness and death

 During an interview on Larry King Live in April 2004, Clark revealed that he had type 2 diabetes.
 His death certificate noted that Clark had coronary artery disease at the time of his death.

 On December 6, 2004, Clark was hospitalized in Los Angeles after suffering what was initially termed a minor stroke.
 Although he was expected to be treated without any serious complications, it was later announced that Clark would be unable to host his annual New Year's Rockin' Eve broadcast, with Regis Philbin filling in for him.
 Clark returned to the series the following year, but the dysarthria that resulted from the stroke rendered him unable to speak clearly for the remainder of his life.

-On April 18, 2012, Clark died from a heart attack at a hospital in Santa Monica, California, shortly after undergoing a transurethral resection procedure to treat an enlarged prostate.
-He was 82 years old.
+On April 18, 2012, Clark died from a heart attack at a hospital in Santa Monica, California, at the age of 82, shortly after undergoing a transurethral resection procedure to treat an enlarged prostate.
 After his estate obtained the necessary environmental permits, he was cremated on April 20 and his ashes were scattered over the Pacific Ocean.